mnelson4/minidetector/readme.markdown

 It also includes a pretty extensive list of user agents to test against.

+If sessions are enabled subsequent requests obtain mobile attributes from the session without parsing the requestor's meta data.

+Optionally "mobile" requestors can be redirected to a mobile domain.
+If they come back to the non-mobile domain the presence of session data keeps them from be automatically redirected back to the mobile domain.

 Installation
 ============

-Using microdetector is very simple.
-Simply place the microdetector package into your project's path, and then add:
+Using minidetector is very simple.
+Simply place the minidetector package into your project's path, and then add:

 	minidetector.Middleware